FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 - If the winner captured the *Chaff* generic yaku, then any opponent who has captured **1 ~ 5** (usually 1 ~ 7 in 2-player) Chaff card must pay double.
 The player who did not capture any Chaff card or lost all captured Chaff cards do not pay double.

 ## Liability & Offering a Draw
 There are some situations in which a opponent is considered *liable* ('독박' - *[dokbak]*) for the winner's victory.
 In these situations, the liable opponent pays for *both* opponents, while the other opponent pays nothing.
-These are most typically used in the three-player version of the game.
+These are used in the three-player version of the game.

 1. If one of the opponents has previously called *go*, then the opponent who called *go* is liable ('고박' - *[gobak]*).
 If two opponents has previously called *go*, the first caller is liable.
 This condition trumps liability from refusing a draw offer (see below).
+If this happens in two-player game, the liable player pays double instead.

 2. A player who have no safe play (in other words, a player cannot capture any cards by playing a card in hand and cannot reach stop minimum by flipping a card in Phase 3) may expose their hand at the start of their turn and offer a draw ('쇼당' - *[shodang]*) if they have at least 2 cards in hand and their hand entirely consists of which would allow other players to win.
 Each of the other players must then decide whether to accept or refuse.